rogerdcarvalho/webxr-aframe-immersive-football-sample/README.md

     });

 And there we have it.
 Our first immersive interactions are done, with very little code required!
-To spice up the environment even more, and give the viewer something to do while waiting for the match to start, let's throw in a couple of footballs they can play with.
+To spice up the environment even more (and give the viewer something to do while waiting for the match to start), let's throw in a couple of footballs they can play with.
 This requires very little code:

     <!--Add some footballs to add to the ambiance-->
     <a-sphere physx-body="type: dynamic;"